Wow... That's Crazy: Background

 In 2018, Wale announced that he parted ways with Atlantic Records, and released three EPs with Warner Records throughout the year: It's Complicated, Self Promotion, and Free Lunch.

+In July 2019, a meme circulated on social media claiming that Wale would be naming his upcoming album Painus, a portmanteau of the words "pain" and "famous".
+Wale was forced to deny the allegations on Twitter, stating "this is fake and y'all [are] way too gullible".
+The true title of the album was announced in September 2019 with the release of a trailer directed by Jon Alston, starring Tetona Jackson as Wale's therapist.

 Cover art

 The album's cover art is a reference to the 2018 art intervention Love Is in the Bin by Banksy, when his painting of his mural Girl with Balloon was shredded by means of a self-destruction mechanism immediately after the painting's sale at auction.
 This is emulated in the cover art for Wow...
 That's Crazy, which shows the shredding of a portrait of Wale striking the same pose as on the cover art for his 2011 album Ambition.
 The cover art for Wow...
 That's Crazy also features a red balloon, a notable element of Banksy's mural Girl with Balloon.

 Singles

 Wale released "Black Bonnie" and "Poledancer" in 2018 as promotional singles.

 The first single from the album, "On Chill" featuring Jeremih, was released on July 12, 2019.
 On August 26, the second single "BGM" was released.
 He released the third single on October 1, titled "Loyalty & Love" featuring Mannywellz.

 "Love...
 (Her Fault)", featuring Bryson Tiller was released as a single in January 2020.

 The album opener "Sue Me", featuring Kelly Price was released as a single in April 2020.
 "Sue Me" was performed as a medley with "Love...
 (Her Fault)", alongside Price on The Daily Show with Trevor Noah on February 11, 2020, in which Wale paid tribute to Kobe Bryant and Bryant's daughter Gianna.
 A video, in the form of a short-film, was released for "Sue Me" on April 22, 2020.
 Rap-Up described the video as "provocative and powerful", showcasing "an alternate reality where the black and white experience are reversed".